wynwxst/Checkra1n.py/README.md

 then copy libusb0.dll into c:/windows/system32/

 # Optional (recomended)
-Run command prompt as administrator and cd to the folder, type `cpbin.bat` ~ this allows you to run checkra1n from anywhere by typing checkra1n from cmd
+Run command prompt as administrator and cd to the folder, type `cpbin` ~ this allows you to run checkra1n from anywhere by typing checkra1n from cmd

 # Steps
 For the menu, simply follow installation